VEGAS Pro

 • Why you should switch to it if you already own a competing video editor

-I chose the program because I needed a video editor which was capable of creating the same quality of videos that my fellow YouTubers were.
+I chose the program because I needed a video editor that was capable of creating the same quality of videos that my fellow YouTubers were.
 The best YouTubers out there are professionals, so a cheap or overly user-friendly video editor simply wasn’t going to get the job done for me.
 I started to research which video editors my favorite YouTubers were using and found that almost all of them were using one of three programs: Final Cut Pro, Adobe Premiere Pro, or Vegas Pro.

 In truth, these three programs are highly interchangeable.
 Each program offers a complete suite of tools and is capable of doing a great job.
 Personal preferences and familiarity play a large part in why you should choose one program over the other, though cost and learning curve play into the equation as well.